-UNIFORMS AND COMPETITOR NUMBERS
+UNIFORMS AND COMPETITOR NAMES

 An institution's official uniform and all other items of apparel (i.e., tights, T-shirts, warm-ups, tennis shoes) must be identical if worn on competition day.
 During the march-in and awards ceremony, team members must be in identical warm-up apparel.
-Please refer to the USA Gymnastics rules manual, the NCAA Rules Modification, and reach out to Janette Doucette (wgym.ncaa.rules@outlook.com) for additional rules information.
+Please refer to the USA Gymnastics rules manual and the NCAA Rules Modifications here.
+Direct all rules-related questions to the NCAA rules interpreter.
+Contact information is in the Rules Modification document at the link above.

-Generally, gymnasts must wear one-piece leotards that include briefs and sports bra that are the same color of the leotard or are skin-tone in color.
-A gymnast who does not conform to the uniform policies will be considered "out of uniform," may be notified by the meet referee and will be required to conform to the uniform rules prior to competing.
+Gymnasts must wear a one-piece leotard (long sleeve or a sleeveless tank leotard) that includes undergarments that are the same color of the leotard or are skin-tone in color.
+No bathing suits are permitted.
+Gymnasts are permitted to wear spandex shorts or long leggings/tights during competition.
+If more than one athlete is wearing spandex shorts or tights, they must match.
+A gymnast who does not conform to the uniform policies will be considered "out of uniform," may be notified by the meet referee and will be required to conform to the uniform rules prior to competing

-Competitor numbers for regionals will NOT be used for 2024.
 The host will display the competitor names digitally at every event.
 Coaches will need to reverify line-ups during the four-minute touches of every rotation.